Kentucky has great diversity in options for anglers.

 Does Kentucky Have Reciprocal License arrangements with neighboring states?

 Kentucky has entered into reciprocal agreements with neighboring states regarding fishing requirements on common bodies of water.
 The agreement stated that persons fishing in Dale Hollow Lake, the Big South Fork portion of the Cumberland River, a portion of the Kentucky Lake, the Mississippi River, the Ohio River, and the Big Sandy and Tug Fork rivers shall comply with the fishing requirements in the reciprocal agreements incorporated by reference in this administrative regulation.
+The relevant states are: